shabadsobti/shabadsobti.com/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 If we navigate to this endpoint on the browser, the response consists of a list of users.
 But it also returns the password of each user, which is a big security vulnerability.
 Here is where AutoMapper comes in.
 AutoMapper provides a way to map the user model to another model (often called DTO’s or ViewModels) which does not have the password property.

 ![](/media/automapper-code-03.png)

+## Setting up AutoMapper

+* Install the AutoMapper package and the AutoMapper dependency package from NuGet.

+To start, we create another model that does not have the password property.

+> #### This is called a DTO (Data Transfer Object) or ViewModel.